Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Attack:** Focus

-**Duration:** Concentration
+**Duration:** Until the end of combat

 </div>

-A trail of flame follows your chosen bringer of destruction, scorching everything in their wake.

-When you use this miracle, choose a creature within range.
-For the duration of this effect, at the end of each of the affected creature's turns, create the scorched earth ground effect in each tile that they moved through this turn, and remove all other scorched earth ground effects created by this effect.

-Tiles that have the scorched earth ground effect are difficult terrain and deal 1d6 + Presence fire damage to creatures that occupy them at the end of the turn for each tile that they passed through.
+You pull open a pinhole in the Weave, as magic spills out over the battlefield.
+Select a tile within range, then create the *unstable magic* tile effect in a 1 tile radius around it.
+When triggered, make a Focus attack against the triggering creature.
+If you hit, apply 3 + 1/2 Presence stacks of unstable.

-### Genesis of Ash
+### Genesis of Magic - Miracle

 <div class="tight">